PLNech/workshop-algolia-zenika/README.md

 # Workshop Algolia @Zenika

 **Welcome to the Algolia Zenika Workshop!
-This readme will guide you through using Algolia in a few steps.**
-You will learn how to:
+In a few steps, you'll see how to build your search applications with Algolia. ** You will learn how to:

-- Push your data in Algolia 🚀
+- Use Algolia in your back-end to index your data 🚀
 - Configure the engine to search the way you like 🔎
 - Build a front-end in a few minutes with instantsearch.js ⚡

+We will use [**Smashing Magazine's website**](https://www.smashingmagazine.com/) as an example project, and will go from raw JSON data to a fully functional search interface.

 # Step 0: Get started
 > *Get the initial data and your API Credentials*

+For this workshop you need an Algolia account, the initial data and a front-end boilerplate.
+The two latter are in this repository's master branch!

 - Clone the repository or download [its archive](https://github.com/PLNech/workshop-algolia-zenika/archive/master.zip)
 > `git clone git@github.com:PLNech/workshop-algolia-zenika.git`